-The successful exploitation of new ideas is crucial to a business being able to improve its processes, bring new and improved products and services to market, increase its efficiency and, most importantly, improve its profitability.
+The successful exploitation of new ideas is crucial to a business being able to improve its processes, bring new and improved products and services to market, increase its efficiency and, most importantly, improve its profitability, especially when utilizing marketing tactics like that experiential one.

-- improving or replacing business processes to increase efficiency and productivity, or to enable the business to extend the range or quality of existing products and/or services
+- improving or replacing business processes to increase efficiency and productivity such as Google Workspace Support Australia, or to enable the business to extend the range or quality of existing products and/or services

 - developing entirely new and improved products and services – often to meet rapidly changing customer or consumer demands or needs